 A Breakdown Of Our 7 Day Iceland South Coast Winter Road Trip Itinerary

-When I finally decided to pull the trigger on doing a winter Iceland road trip, I knew I had to do a lot more research than most of my other trips.
+When I finally decided to pull the trigger on doing an Iceland winter road trip, I knew I had to do a lot more research than most of my other trips.
 There were so many logistical things that immediately jumped out at me.
 Weather.
 Road conditions.
 The type of car we would need.
 The type of tires.
 Which part of the island would we visit?
 How far could we drive?

 This was before I could even get to any of the fun parts.